 Food Safety Tips

-Food illness has lots of causes, primarily leaving food out too long.
-But, food illness generally occurs when people eat food that contains bacteria, parasites, viruses, or toxins.
-Most cases are caused by common bacteria such as staphylococcus or E. coli.
+Food illness has lots of causes, but leaving food out too long is the primary foul.
+Most cases are caused by common bacteria such as E. coli, Salmonella, or Campylobacter.

 Keep it Clean

 - Wash your hands with soap and running water (warm or cold) for at least 20 seconds before preparing, eating, and handling food.
 Also wash your hands after using the bathroom and touching pets.